 Operating profit limitations

-- A measure of profit, and not profitability: Profit is a stand-alone metric that doesn't provide the complete picture of the company's financial health.
-Profitability is a better measure, indicating what the company's finances look like with all expenses, liabilities, and other assets taken into consideration.
+- A measure of profit, not profitability: Profit is a stand-alone metric that doesn't provide the complete picture of the company's financial health.
+Profitability is a better measure, indicating what the company's finances look like with all expenses, liabilities, and other assets considered.

 - Not a standard metric: Different businesses have varying levels of operating profits.
-So the operating profit is not a reliable yardstick when it comes to comparing the performance of different organizations.
+So the operating profit is not a reliable yardstick when comparing the performance of different organizations.

 Differences between net, gross, and operating profit